Glamis Manse Stone

 The Glamis Manse Stone, also known as Glamis 2, is a Class II Pictish stone at the village of Glamis, Angus, Scotland.
-Dating from the 9th century, it is located outside the Manse, close to the parish church.
+Dating from the 9th century, it is located in the garden of the Manse, close to the parish church and is visible only from 20m.
 It is inscribed on one side with a Celtic cross and on the other with a variety of Pictish symbols.
 It is a scheduled monument.